salesforce-ux/slds-linter/README.md

 Run SLDS Linter against your project in the VS Code terminal to check for any violations and generate a SARIF report.
 This report helps you identify the components you need to update.

-In your project root directory, follow these steps.
+In your project root directory, follow these instructions.

 1. In your project in VS Code, open Terminal.
 2. Run `npx @salesforce-ux/slds-linter lint`.